 - Absence of shirts and/or shoes.

 Under Article 65, Section 3205 of New York State Education Law, each minor from six to sixteen years of age shall attend upon full time instruction.
-Accordingly, access to the Library during regular school hours (without special permit or previous arrangement with school officials) is denied for minors between the ages of six and sixteen.
+Accordingly, access to the Library during regular school hours is denied for minors between the ages of six and sixteen except for such minors who wish to access the federal depository collection or for such minors who are accompanied by a parent or guardian or school official, homeschooled, or otherwise lawfully absent from school.
 No children under six years of age may be left unattended in any library at any time.
 Library staff will not be responsible for children who have been left without adult supervision.
 Adult patrons who are not engaged in library activities that require materials from the children's area shall be asked to relocate to other areas of the library.
 The staff reserves the right to seek the intervention of appropriate law enforcement or social services agencies, as required by individual circumstances.

 Persons whose actions violate these rules will be advised of their infraction(s).
 Failure to comply with the Library's established policies, rules and regulations or violations of local, state or federal law may result in immediate suspension of library privileges and, where necessary, civil liability and/or criminal prosecution.